Overdose (horse): Racing career

-In the 2008 world thoroughbred rankings Overdose was among the top sprinters (4th at Timeform with a rating of 126, and 6th at IFHA with 120), despite he did not win a Group I race (at least not officially).
+Among the top sprinters (all continents and years) he was ranked 4th at Timeform with a rating of 126 and 6th at IFHA with 120, despite he did not win a Group I race (at least not officially).
+He was also ranked second best European sprinter by Timeform and the IFHA (all years).

 In 2009 Christophe Soumillon volunteered to ride the horse.
 After his year opening race at Kincsem Park, Budapest, Overdose was called the Budapest Bullet in Britain, and appeared on the cover of the New York Times, which named him the "Hungarian Seabiscuit".

 In mid-2009 one of his hooves became inflamed, which resulted in laminitis.
 This put the horse's whole career in danger.
 His recovery lasted for 15 months.
 Overdose returned in July 2010, with two victories in Bratislava and Budapest, growing his unbeaten record to 14 races.

 Overdose lost his unbeaten record in his 15th race under disputed circumstances.
 In Germany, Baden-Baden, the starter waited eight minutes to get him into the startbox.
 During this time his rider Christophe Soumillon fell from his saddle thrice.
 This "procedure" resulted in a hopeless race for him.
 Although he led to 1000 meters, Overdose lost too much power when entering the startbox, therefore he was unable to keep the pace in the last furlong, and finished only seventh.
 Professionals says that the German starter was under great pressure, since Overdose's comeback was in the centre of the communication of the racetrack's actual festival (the Große Woche), and the stands were full, since everybody was keen to see Overdose.
 After this race the horse has suffered another, but minor injury, which resulted in the miss of the remaining of the season.

 In 2011 he started the season in Berlin, Germany, with a dominating victory, and ran a new track record.
 This was the season-opening raceday of the track, and there was a full house.
 After this great result Overdose was the favourite of all British bookmakers for both of his forthcoming races in the United Kingdom; the Temple Stakes and the King's Stand Stakes.